LSPHP Options¶

 Directives¶

 Directives are meant to be used when using LiteSpeed Web Server with Apache configurations.
-These directives can be used on either the Server or Virtual Host level of Apache.
+These directives can be used at either the Server or Virtual Host level.

 Note